 Stockholm is regarded as one of the most attractive cities on the planet and it’s not difficult to see why.
 This “Venice of the North” is spread out over 14 islands that are bound together with a filigree of deep blue waterways, pedestrian-friendly bridges, and emerald-green parkland.
-Stockholm’s 750-year history has yielded an eclectic architectural landscape and plenty of impressive cultural treasures.
-One day in Stockholm allows you enough time to get a decent overview of the city.
-Here’s our lowdown on how to make the most of your 24 hours in Stockholm and the best things to do.
+Stockholm is loaded with a spate of great sights and activities, many of them bargains.
+Here’s our lowdown on how best to spend one day in Stockholm 🙂 and the best things to do.

 Table of Contents